NCAS-CMS/cfstore/cfstore/docs/source/getting_started.rst

 The ``cfstore`` package provides three sets of tools:

 * ``cfin`` is used to ingest information about data held in a number of storage *locations*.
-* ``cfdb`` is used to add, organise and manipulate that information.
+* ``cfsdb`` is used to add, organise and manipulate that information.
 * ``cfmv`` allows you to use that information to move data between the storage *locations*.

 Storage locations are places where you keep data.
 These storage locations will have different properties, and you will likely need to provide views of data held in these locations and sometimes migrate data between them (e.g. to and from tape).
-Some storage locations could be read-only, in which case you would mainly use ``cfdb`` to provide views into that data, but most will be read/write, and your main use of ``cfdb`` will to organise your thinking about the data, while you use ``cfutils`` to move data around to meet quota restrictions and/or performance requirements.
+Some storage locations could be read-only, in which case you would mainly use ``cfsdb`` to provide views into that data, but most will be read/write, and your main use of ``cfsdb`` will to organise your thinking about the data, while you use ``cfutils`` to move data around to meet quota restrictions and/or performance requirements.

 Whatever the nature of the storage location, you will need to start by ingesting initial views of the data they already hold, using ``cfin``.
-Once you have that initial information, you will likely then organise "virtual views" of that data, perhaps decorating those views with descriptions, tags, and properties, all using `cfdb`.
+Once you have that initial information, you will likely then organise "virtual views" of that data, perhaps decorating those views with descriptions, tags, and properties, all using `cfsdb`.
 With that information you should be able to identify where you have data held in multiple locations, and make good decisions about what data you need where - and then use the `cfmv` tools to get the ``cfstore`` servers to move the data accordingly.